Terry "Buzzy" Johnson

-Terry "Buzzy" Johnson (born Isaiah Johnson, November 12, 1938), is an American popular music singer, songwriter and music producer.
+Isaiah Samuel Johnson (November 12, 1938 – October 8, 2025), known professionally as Terry "Buzzy" Johnson, was an American popular music singer, songwriter, and music producer.

 Early career

-Johnson was born in Baltimore, Maryland, and grew up as a neighbor of The Orioles' Sonny Til and The Swallows' Earl Hurley.
+Johnson was born on November 12, 1938, in Baltimore, Maryland, and grew up as a neighbor of The Orioles' Sonny Til and The Swallows' Earl Hurley.
 In 1954, Johnson formed The Whispers (no relation to the more famous Los Angeles-based group) with four high school friends, and recorded for Gotham Records (based in Philadelphia, Pennsylvania).
 He wrote, arranged and sang lead on "Fool Heart" and "Are You Sorry?", both released in 1955.

 Johnson is the duet lead heard, along with Paul Wilson, on "Lovers Never Say Goodbye", "Love Walked In", "Time Was" and "But Not For Me", all Billboard chart hits (except the latter).
 He recorded three albums with The Flamingos, Flamingo Serenade, Requestfully Yours and Flamingo Favorites.
 They toured extensively and appeared five times on the TV show American Bandstand.

 Touring as The Flamingos featuring Terry Johnson

 Shortly after Tommy Hunt left the group in 1961, the Flamingos split into two groups, one with the Careys and Paul Wilson and one with Terry Johnson and Nate Nelson calling themselves at varying times, the Modern Flamingos, the Fabulous Flamingos and later simply, Terry Johnson's Flamingos.
 The two recorded on Atco together in 1963 as the Starglows.
 The result was the Johnson-penned ballad "Let's Be Lovers" (b/w "Walk Away Softly", written by Skyliners' manager and "Since I Don't Have You" co-author Joe Rock).
 Johnson wanted to record more than tour while Nelson, having a family to support by this time, wanted to perform.
 Nelson joined The Platters shortly after.
 Johnson re-recorded "Let's Be Lovers" in 2005, with artists Jeff Calloway and TeeTee for his own Hot Fun Record label.
-Johnson is the owner of "The Flamingos" federal trademark and leads the current incarnation of the group.
-The current lineup is Johnson, Starling Newsome, Stan Prinston and musical director Theresa Trigg.
+Johnson was the owner of "The Flamingos" federal trademark and led the most recent incarnation of the group.
+The lineup was Johnson, Starling Newsome, Stan Prinston and musical director Theresa Trigg.
 The Flamingos featuring Terry Johnson appeared on two PBS specials: Rock and Roll at Fifty (in which they were the only group to have more than two songs featured) and Doo Wop Cavalcade: The Definitive Anthology.
 In 2013, The Flamingos released the Diamond Anniversary Tour CD.
-They continue to perform in concerts across the country.
+They continued to perform in concerts across the country.